Messages (Orchestral Manoeuvres in the Dark song)

-"Messages" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD) from their self-titled debut studio album (1980).
+"Messages" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD) from their self-titled debut studio album (1980).
 A re-recorded version of the song was released on 2 May 1980 as the album's third and final single, reaching number 13 on the UK Singles Chart and becoming OMD's first top-40 entry.
 As with their debut single "Electricity", "Messages" features a melodic synth break instead of a sung chorus.

 Background

 Most copies of the original 10-inch pressing with the album version were scrapped on behalf of the band (because they wanted to rerecord the song), but a handful did escape destruction.
 Some of these were given away as part of a competition for the OMD fan club in 1980.
 These pressings can be distinguished only by the shorter track time and different runout information.

 The later grey two-tone labels incorrectly state the producer as Chester Valentino.
 Mike Howlett is the producer, as the track was remixed and times at 4:48 – later editions again feature grey labels correctly attributed to Howlett and were also issued with different coloured record labels including red, green and a pink/white combination.
 These labels also correctly credit Howlett for the production.